-Nakano Miyako Kombu: A Classic Japanese Kelp Seaweed Snack
+Nakano Miyako Kombu: Classic Japanese Kelp Seaweed Snack

 Nakano Miyako Kombu

-The kelp seaweed snack I will introduce this time is this “Nakano Miyako Kombu (中野 都こんぶ)” (Amazon.com).
-The original product of this Miyako Kombu was released by “Nakano Bussan (中野物産)” in 1931 long before I was born.
+The “Nakano Miyako Kombu (中野 都こんぶ)” kelp seaweed snack was introduced by “Nakano Bussan (中野物産)” in 1931 long before I was born.

-Many Japanese can easily recognize the product from the red box with a classical design has not been changed since I was a kid.
+Many Japanese can easily recognize the product from the red box with a classical design that has not been changed since I was a kid.

-This product contains 15 sheets or so of Kombu snacks, which are wrapped in a translucent plastic bag.
+The package contains 15 thin sheets or so of Kombu seaweed snacks, which are wrapped in a translucent plastic wrapper.

-As you can see from the above photo, the kelp seaweed snack is coated with lots of white flavoring powder.
-The white coating on the surface is dubbed “Magical powder”, which is slightly vinegary has plenty of umami like sweetness, which makes the seaweed snack addictive.
+As you can see in the photo, the kelp sheet is coated with white flavoring particles, which is dubbed “Magical powder”, because in addition to being somewhat vinegary it has plenty of umami like sweetness, which makes the seaweed snack addictive.

-When you put the snack in the mouth, the magical powder dissolves quickly and you get a slightly sour sweetness that comes from the magical white powder.
+In fact, when you put the snack in the mouth, the magical white powder dissolves quickly and you get some sour sweetness and lots of umami taste.

-I think eating seaweed snacks is unique to Japan, so if you have a chance to visit Japan, it may be a good idea to buy Nakano Miyako Kombu as a souvenir.
+I hear eating seaweed snacks is unique to Japan, so if you have a chance to visit Japan, it may be a good idea to buy the product Nakano Miyako Kombu as a souvenir or gift.